 - asthma and life threatening reactions (anaphylactic shock)

-Echinacea can trigger allergic reactions in patients who have a tendency to allergic reactions.
+Echinacea can trigger allergic reactions in some patients susceptible to allergies.
 Association with auto-immune diseases has been reported such as:

 - inflammation of the brain and spinal cord (disseminated encephalitis)